Command & Conquer: Red Alert 3 – Uprising: Commander's Challenge

 Uprising also features a mode called Commander's Challenge in which players can play against AI commanders with various skill levels.
 This mode was also released as a stand-alone downloadable game for PlayStation 3 and Xbox 360.

 Commander's Challenge contains 50 different, successively tougher scenarios.
 This is loosely based on Generals' Challenge from Command & Conquer: Generals – Zero Hour.
 It features some returning commanders from Red Alert 3 as well as some new ones.
 It contains some campaign-only units that appeared in the original Red Alert 3 such as the Tesla Tank and the Shogun Executioner.
 Certain maps in the Commander's Challenge also have special effects such as garbage raining from the sky or units produced on the map being shrunk.
 Before completing any missions, the player has access to only the basic units of each side, but upon completing each mission, more units are unlocked from the tech tree of that challenge's opponents.

 Some missions have other standards, such as Blood Feud, in which Commanders Shinzo and Kenji will fight each other until the player attacks either.
 Also, in Commander's Challenge, the player can choose as which faction to play per mission, rather than playing the entire game as one faction.
 There are 13 main challenges and a further 37 side challenges which are unlocked when working through the game.

+Reception

+Command & Conquer: Red Alert 3 – Uprising received mixed to generally positive reviews from critics.
+Reviewers praised its variety of missions, unique units, and substantial single-player content, particularly the Commander's Challenge mode.
+However, criticism was directed at its lack of multiplayer features, dated gameplay mechanics, and limited innovation compared to previous entries in the series.